 - Anything that I intrinsically know is bad for me when I put it in my mouth

 Yeah, I said it.
 Be real — you know when you’re eating something good for you versus something that is going to make you feel worse than if you didn’t eat it.
-That instinct lives within you, for sure.
+That instinct, for sure, lives within you.

 We don’t really need all of these health gurus and brand influencers pitching their specialized diets at us.
 We, as humans, have the ability to do an internal check when we eat something to just realize if it bettered the machine or made it worse.
 GO BY THAT INTERNAL GUIDE.

-I guarantee if you just do that, you’ll feel just way, way better.
+I guarantee if you just start from there and do that, you’ll feel just way, way better.
+Almost instantly, even.

-Personally, I feel way, way worse when I go hard to the paint on sugar, processed carbs, soda, etc. Things like that.
+Personally, I feel significantly worse when I go hard to the paint on sugar, processed carbs, soda, etc. Things like that.
 Things that we know we shouldn’t eat.
 The crap.

-I encourage you to do as much reading and experimenting as you can.
-Pull things from any bit of information you find that resonates and isn’t bullshit.
-Find what works for you — the combination of things that you put in your body that equates to the best output at the highest-functioning level.
+I encourage you to do as much reading and self-experimenting as you can.
+Pull things from any bit of information you find that resonates and isn’t obvious bullshit.
+Keep an open mind and try methods for yourself before dismissing them.
+Find what works for you — nail down the combination of things that you put in your body that equates to the best output at the highest-functioning level.
 The formula is that simple.

-I try to stick to a keto-ish/low-carb-ish diet and just focus on ditching sugar as much as possible.
+I try to stick to a keto-ish/low-carb-ish diet (really just meat and vegetables, to be honest) and just focus on ditching sugar as much as possible.
 It’s a struggle, but I always feel my best — and thus, am able to dad my best — when I follow that plan.

 Thus, here are some resources to help you do that, if it sounds like it’s something you and your body might want to do:

 - The Case for a Low-Carb Diet Is Stronger Than Ever | Elemental+

 - Ketosis — Advantaged or Misunderstood State? | Peter Attia